Module Details

 Programme Code Programme Semester Delivery

-CR_KITMN_8 Bachelor of Science (Honours) in IT Management 4 Elective
+CR_KITMN_8 Bachelor of Science (Honours) in IT Management and Cybersecurity 4 Elective

-CR_KITSP_7 Bachelor of Science in Information Technology 4 Mandatory
+CR_KITSP_7 Bachelor of Science in Information Technology and Cybersecurity 4 Mandatory